netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

 For the purpose of this post, we will ignore the generated javascript files, and will focus on the new template.
-Open up */app/templates/about.hbs* in your favorite editor, replace the {{outlet}} line with the following:
+Open up */app/templates/about.hbs* in your favorite editor, replace its contents with the following:

 {% highlight html %}